redis-developer/basic-redis-shopping-chart-nodejs/README.md

-# Shopping Cart demo using RedisJSON
+# A Shopping Cart demo app using RedisJSON

-This shopping cart is using Redis and RedisJson module functionalities, allowing you to save JSON as keys using methods like json_get and json_set
+This shopping cart is using Redis and RedisJSON module functionalities, allowing you to save JSON as keys using methods like json_get and json_set.